“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 - Brokerage/Investment Accounts

 The most liquid assets are cash, cash-equivalent (or money market) securities, and investment or brokerage accounts.
-These are either already in cash or are those financial or monetary assets that can easily turn into cash with little or no loss in value.
+These are either already in money or are those financial or monetary assets that can quickly turn into cash with little or no loss in value.

 Cash is the best form of liquidity but, of course, doesn’t grow unless it is invested.
+These days, banks are paying higher interest rates on your deposits.
 This category broadly consists of cash on hand, prepaid cards, savings accounts, checking accounts, money market accounts, certificates of deposit (CD), savings bonds, and emergency funds.
 If your CDs are in a fixed term, like six months or a year, you may need to pay a minor prepayment penalty, but this is reasonably accessible money.
-Separately, it would help if you had an emergency fund earmarked for unforeseen expenses.
+Separately, you need an emergency fund readily accessible in liquid securities like money markets earmarked for unforeseen expenses.

 Brokerage/Investment Accounts